 Jake Berry, Minister for Local Growth at the Department of Communities & Local Government described LEPs as an essential part of Government’s plan for driving local growth and the Industrial Strategy.

-He added: “This review reflects our ambition to strengthen the role of LEPs during this Parliament.
+“This review reflects our ambition to strengthen the role of LEPs during this Parliament.
 It is testament to our belief in your institutions and the tangible difference that you have been making on the ground.
 LEPs will continue to be critical to our future economic success.”

 SELEP was created in 2011 to help identify local economic priorities, lead job creation, enable house building and promote a stronger skills agenda for the combined economy of East Sussex, Essex, Kent, Medway, Southend and Thurrock.